Skip to Main Content

 Standard format for citation - Podcast

 Author 1; Author 2; …; Author 10; et al. Title of Episode.
 Title of Podcast.
 Title of Site or Organization, date.
-URL (accessed YYYY-MM-DD).
+App name (accessed YYYY-MM-DD) or URL (accessed YYYY-MM-DD).

 Examples